 - Parkhurst NuVision became the first designated LensAR laser cataract center of excellence in the United States and still stands as the only center with that designation in the South Region

-- Performed the most Visian ICL procedures in the United States several years running
+- Performed the most EVO ICL procedures in the United States several years running

 American Academy of Ophthalmology Achievement Award